 In addition to Migros' economic performance and its asset, financial and earnings position, this report also highlights its roots in the natural and man-made environment and its interactions with society and various stakeholders.
 Migros has a clear concept of value creation and manages the company accordingly.

 These Migros Group financial statements have been prepared in accordance with the provisions of the law and the Swiss GAAP FER financial reporting standards.
-With the aim of ensuring maximum transparency for the reader, the Migros Group has decided to increase its reporting and disclosure requirements in many areas in accordance with Swiss GAAP FER.
+With the aim of ensuring maximum transparency for the reader, the Migros Group has decided in many areas to impose stricter reporting and disclosure requirements than those stipulated by Swiss GAAP FER.
 Swiss GAAP FER provides a framework for financial reporting that is as transparent as possible, clearly comprehensible and geared towards the needs of the reader.

 The main accounting principles can be found in the PDF Migros Group Financial Report, available in the Download Center.
 The financial reports of the Migros Group are available in English, German and French.
 The German version is authoritative.

-The strategic business units Commerce, Financial Services and Travel are only partially covered in the sustainability reporting (GRI G4-20).
-Selected figures for individual companies on the basic requirements for suppliers and product range are taken into account.
-Some of the relevant published figures on energy consumption and greenhouse gas emissions for the entire Migros Group are still based on estimates for the strategic business units Commerce, Financial Services and Travel.
+The strategic business units Commerce, Financial Services and Travel are partially covered in the sustainability reporting.
+Selected figures for individual Migros Group companies, such as those relating to the basic requirements for suppliers and product range or to selected milestones for individual 2020 objectives, are taken into account.
+The published figures on energy consumption and greenhouse gas emissions for the Migros Group are in part still based on estimates for the SBUs Commerce, Financial Services and Travel.
 Due to the basic requirements for corporate environmental protection, the underlying data is becoming more complete and precise.

-The sustainability reporting covers the following issues and business units (GRI G4-17, G4-18):
+The sustainability reporting covers the following issues and business units: